rstudio/r2d3/README.md

           .style("padding-left", "2px")
           .text(function(d) { return d; });

-This can be rendered using:
+This D3 script can be rendered R by running:

 ``` r
 library(d3)